 The bloody ending to I Know Who Killed Me is such a mess that it takes special attention just to pick apart its awfulness for further clarity.
 Aubrey/Dakota figures out the whole complicated rigmarole and declares in titular fashion, “I know who killed me.”
 Given the silly stigmatic twin theory, even this statement is incorrect from a tense standpoint (if it was true she wouldn’t be able to utter the words).
 Aubrey/Dakota and her dad head off to the dismembering serial killer’s home without bothering to contact the authorities.
 She says they don’t have time because, apparently, cell phones do not exist in this universe.
 I don’t know how it’s possible for Aubrey/Dakota to dig up a grave with one arm.
 When she goes running into the woods she’s looking for an owl from a vision.
 That’s good.
 It’s not like the woods are big or have more than one owl.
 For that matter, how did Aubrey even get kidnapped in the first place when she was among a large crowd on a busy sidewalk?
 Would no on have noticed and done something?
 Even the identity of the serial killer cannot give the movie a sense of finality that it wants.
 This is your standard serial killer movie where the killer has no working motivation and their identity is relatively meaningless.
 The limb-slicing maniac might as well have been the janitor seen in the background of one scene for a fleeting moment.

 Lohan gives a performance that suits the material – dreadful.
 Her idea of a bad girl seems more like a perturbed and insolent child.
 Lohan gets to hurl her share of F-bombs but never seems adult in whatever she’s doing onscreen.
 Her husky voice sounds like she has a continuous head cold.
 She never decides to alter her walk or physical movement.
-Even worse for her contingent of heterosexual male fans, Lohan has zero sex appeal during her stripper escapades.
-She’s got the vivacious body to fill out the skimpy outfits, but this woman has little charisma when she’s swinging around the pole.
-There’s such an awkward, discombobulated coordination to her limited movements.
+Lohan has little believability as a stripper There’s such an awkward, discombobulated coordination to her limited movements.
 Lohan struts and makes goo-goo faces that she thinks are sultry.
 After a while you start to realize that Lohan is just preening for imaginary red carpet photographers and has no clue how to titillate.
 I Know Who Killed Me is a depressing low point for such a once-promising young actress who had the world on a string.

 Director Chris Sivertson seems to know he’s the captain of a doomed vessel.
 He overwhelms the movie with irritating lighting excesses.
 Sivertson takes a cue from Shyamalan and ramps up the color symbolism; there’s blue roses, blue gloves, blue killer tools, blue stained glass of blue roses.
 You may start to wonder if the Blue Man Group suddenly became a symphonic serial killing side project.

 I Know Who Killed Me is a disaster in every sense of the word.
 The ineptness on display is staggering.
 The movie is trash from start to finish but it’s not even redeemable trash.
-The movie tries to cover its numerous plot holes with images of Lohan canoodling with a stripper pole, but the trouble is that Lohan is abysmal as a figure of lust.
+The movie tries to cover its numerous plot holes with images of Lohan canoodling with a stripper pole.
 She’s supposed to be provocative in her first real adult role but really seems more like an inebriated pre-teen playing sexy dress-up.
 I Know Who Killed Me is a ludicrous, incomprehensible, and rather sundry thriller that won’t help Lohan’s troubled life.
-I have a lot of good will for Lohan after her performances in Freaky Friday and Mean Girls, and yes, at one time, I found her curvaceously attractive.
+I have a lot of good will for Lohan after her performances in Freaky Friday and Mean Girls.
 I want her to succeed, but truthfully, if she needs to know who’s killing her career, the answer is in a mirror.

 Nate’s Grade: D-